 Provincial authority extends to: regulating insurance products and asset attestation within Alberta; enforcing contracts and property liens under provincial law; and facilitating private tokenization of real-world assets.
 The federal government regulates currency issuance and legal tender, but cannot prevent private parties from creating and exchanging value tokens any more than it can prevent barter, precious metal transactions, or cryptocurrency holdings.

-The Alberta Buck's legal foundation rests on constitutionally protected private contract rights (see *The Rebuttal: Fiscal Sovereignty vs. Monetary Sovereignty), established insurance and property law, and the voluntary choice of parties to transact using BUCKs rather than CAD$.
+The Alberta Buck's legal foundation rests on constitutionally protected private contract rights, established insurance and property law, and the voluntary choice of parties to transact using BUCKs rather than CAD$.
 This approach avoids direct confrontation with federal monetary authority while exercising legitimate provincial jurisdiction over wealth attestation and contractual relationships.

-An much more detailed Alberta Buck - Legal Foundation (DRAFT) is a work in progress.
+For detailed analysis of constitutional constraints, regulatory gaps, and other legal objections, see Addressing Common Objections.
+A much more detailed Alberta Buck - Legal Foundation (DRAFT) is also a work in progress.

 Prototype Development Requirements